 On March 8, 2019, we entered into an amended and restated credit agreement by and among us, as borrower, JPMorgan Chase Bank, N.A., as administrative agent, and the other lenders and arrangers party thereto (the "credit agreement").
 In May 2020, we entered into an amendment to the credit agreement (the "first amendment"), pursuant to which the prior revolving credit commitments were reduced from \$1.25 billion to \$1.1 billion of borrowings.
 Subsequently, in May 2021, we entered into a second amendment to the credit agreement (the "second amendment"), which provides for certain changes to our covenants and decreases to certain applicable rates effected by the first amendment.
-In December 2021, we entered into a third amendment to the credit agreement (the "third amendment"), which extends the term of the credit agreement agreement agreement to the credit agreement (the "third amendment"), which extends the term of the credit agreement agreement agreement agreement (the "third amendment"), which extends the term of the credit agreement agreement from March 8, 2024 to December 3, 2026, with permitted extension under certain circumstances.
+In December 2021, we entered into a third amendment to the credit agreement (the "third amendment" and, the credit agreement as amended by the first amendment, the second amendment and the third amendment, the "amended credit agreement" or the "revolving credit facility"), which extends the term of the credit agreement from March 8, 2024 to December 3, 2026, with permitted extension under certain circumstances.
 As of December 31, 2021 and December 31, 2020, there were no amounts outstanding under the revolving credit facility.

 Where the first amendment previously provided for suspensions of and adjustments to our existing interest coverage covenant and leverage covenant (each as defined below), and further required us to maintain a specific amount of minimum liquidity during certain quarters, the second amendment provided that these financial covenants became effective again as of March 31, 2021 and removed the minimum liquidity covenant.
-The second amendment also (i) decreases the interest rate margins that were previously provided for under the first amendment; (ii) reverses limitations effected by the first amendment on expansions of and extensions of the revolving credit facility during the covenant suspension period; and (iii) removes additional limitations on the availability of certain exceptions to the negative covenant, including the restricted payments covenant, that were imposed during the covenant suspension period.
+The second amendment also (i) decreases the interest rate margins that were previously provided for under the first amendment; (ii) reverses limitations effected by the first amendment on expansions of and extensions of the maturity of the revolving credit facility during the covenant suspension period; and (iii) removes additional limitations on the availability of certain exceptions to the negative covenants, including the restricted payments covenant, that were imposed during the covenant suspension period.